AI for insurance

 Claims FNOL triage as a secondary workflow

-When claims volume spikes, the AI employee can extract claimant, policy number, incident type, urgency, missing information, and escalation route for human review.
+On a new claim notification, the AI employee can extract claimant, policy number, incident type, urgency, missing information, and escalation route for human review.

 Human control